 Temperament

 Fiercely loyal, the German Shepherd will give its all to defend his or her owner.
-Nonetheless, this big but slightly aloof dog makes a gentle family pet that can be expected to attain the age of 10 to 13 years.
-But with the right training, they are also capable of more serious jobs, such as military dog, guard dog, etc.
+As such, these gentle giants make affectionate yet protective family pets.
+Plus, with the right dog training, they’re capable of performing more serious jobs, such as working with the military or police.

 - Airscenting